hendrik1120/hendrik1120/README.md

 - 👋 Hi, I’m @hendrik1120
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning electrial engineering aswell as c and java
+- 🌱 I’m currently an electrical engineering student
 - 💞️ I’m looking to collaborate on anything interesting